 A student who has significant filthy or vicious habits, or children suffering from contagious or infectious disease may be excluded from school.
 A student whose physical or mental disability would be detrimental to the welfare of other students may be excluded from school.
 Students who do not have state required immunizations must be excluded.

 (EDUCATION CODE 48211, 48212, Health & Safety Code 3389)

 It is the policy of the Board of Education that all school campuses are closed for all students.
 A student must, therefore, have permission from the school office when leaving the campus.
 Consequences for middle and high school students who leave campus without permission during the school day are as follows: First Offense – Saturday School.
 Second Offense – Saturday School.
 Third Offense – suspension for defiance.

 Family Residential Moves

 When parents move, they must inform the school as soon as possible.
-Pupils whose parents who move within the Pleasanton Unified School District may either remain at the school they have been attending or register in the school in their new attendance area.
+Students whose parents who move within the Pleasanton Unified School District may either remain at the school they have been attending or register in the school in their new attendance area.

-For parents who move out of Pleasanton Unified School District, an Inter-district transfer is required in order to allow their pupil to continue in Pleasanton Unified School District.
+For parents who move out of Pleasanton Unified School District, an Inter-district transfer is required in order to allow their student to continue in Pleasanton Unified School District.
 To initiate the transfer, the parent needs to contact their new district of residence.
 Approval of inter-district transfers is based on space availability and is not automatic.